-You can link directly to this database by selecting Online Info from the Contextual Object Menu or clicking StarryNight.com from the Info Window.
-This will bring up a page on our Internet database which has more information and a listing of links for the object.
+You can link directly to this database by selecting Online Info from the Object

+Menu.
+This will bring up a page on our Internet database which has more information a listing of links for the object.
 It will also give you the option of searching other sites on the Internet, both general-purpose search engines and astronomy-specific pages, for information on your object.